AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 #### Add week and year columns

-The current format for date (`2010-02-05`) is hard to differentiate that the data is for every week.
-Because of this, you will convert the date to the week and year.
+The current format for date (`2010-02-05`) can make it hard to differentiate that the data is for every week.
+Because of this, you should convert the date to contain week and year.

 ![](./images/walkthrough/date_to_week_year.png)